farooq-kahout-insight/apigee-mcp-gateway/README.md

 # Apigee as an MCP and LLM gateway

+## What this repo deploys

+This repository deploys a small but complete example environment where an AI agent does real work — and Apigee sits in the middle of everything it touches:

+- **An MCP server** the agent talks to locally.
+It exposes tools for listing and creating GitHub issues, and for reading and posting messages in Slack channels — and it holds no GitHub token, no Slack token, no backend credential of any kind.
+- **An LLM endpoint** the agent uses as its model backend: `/llm/v1` on the same gateway, OpenAI-compatible, backed by OpenRouter.
+The agent presents the same key it uses for tools.
+Two Google ADK agents in `adk-agents/` are wired this way out of the box.
-Apigee sits in front of both halves of what an agent touches: the tools it calls and the model that decides to call them.
-An MCP server holds no backend credentials, and an LLM client holds no model credential either — every tool call and every model call leaves the agent's machine as an ordinary HTTPS request to Apigee, which authenticates the agent, checks what that identity is allowed to do, screens the payload, injects the *real* backend credential from an encrypted KVM, calls the backend, and redacts the response on the way out.
+- **Apigee in between.** Every tool call and every model call leaves the agent's machine as an ordinary HTTPS request to Apigee, which authenticates the agent, checks what that identity is allowed to do, screens the payload, injects the *real* backend credential from an encrypted KVM, calls the backend — GitHub, Slack or OpenRouter — and redacts the response on the way out.

+Alongside the proxies come the pieces that make it operable: two agent identities with different permissions, provisioning and deploy scripts, an audit log of every request, monitoring alarms, and a smoke-test suite that proves each control by attempting to break it.

+## Why it is deployed this way

 The point is where the trust boundary sits.
 A conventional MCP server is handed a GitHub token and is then, by construction, exactly as privileged as that